-You may be wondering, why would I want to spend a few hundred dollars on flowers that won’t last?
-But, they do.
+You may wonder why I want to spend a few hundred dollars on flowers that won’t last.
+But they do.

 Today, we’ll be answering these common questions about dried florals:

 - How long do preserved and dried flowers last?